marcglasberg/assorted_layout_widgets/README.md

 );
 ```

-### The factors
+### Reserved padding

-Two optional factors let you tweak how the space is divided.

-The `proportionalityFactor` (default `1.0`) controls how proportional the
-distribution is:

-* With `proportionalityFactor: 1.0` the space is divided proportionally to the
-  preferred widths of the children.

-* With `proportionalityFactor: 0.0` the space is divided equally between the
-  children, no matter their preferred widths.

-* With a factor in between, the result is interpolated between those two.

-For example, two children with preferred widths of 30 and 70 get 30% and 70% of the
-space with `proportionalityFactor: 1.0`, and 50% and 50% with
-`proportionalityFactor: 0.0`.
-With `proportionalityFactor: 0.5` they get
-40% ((30% + 50%) / 2) and 60% ((70% + 50%) / 2).

-The `reservedWidthFactor` (default `0.0`) is a number of pixels that is reserved for
-each child, and does not take part in the proportional division: each child is first
+**Important:** Providing the `reservedPadding` parameter (even with a value of zero)
-given those pixels, and only the rest of the available space is divided between the
+completely changes the way the available space is divided between the children.
+When
-children, proportionally to their preferred widths **minus** the reserved width.

-This is useful when each child contains some fixed part that should not grow or shrink
+you don't provide it (the default), everything works as described above.

+If the children have some fixed horizontal padding in them, you may tell the row about
+it with the `reservedPadding` parameter, and the row will then treat that padding as a
+fixed part of each child, that never scales.

-with the rest, like a padding.
-For example, suppose two texts that are 30 and 70 pixels
+For example, suppose two texts that are 30 and 70 pixels wide, each one inside a
-wide, each one inside a container with a horizontal padding of 15 pixels, so that their
+container with a horizontal padding of 15 pixels, so that the preferred widths of the
-preferred widths are 60 and 100 pixels.
-With `reservedWidthFactor: 30` (the 15 pixels
+children are 60 and 100 pixels:
-of padding on each side), the paddings are put aside, and only the space that's left is
-divided between the texts, proportionally to 30 and 70.
-So, if the available space is
-300 pixels, 2 * 30 = 60 pixels are reserved for the paddings, the other 240 pixels are
-divided into 72 and 168, and the children get 102 and 198 pixels:

 ```
 RowProportional(
-  reservedWidthFactor: 30, // A horizontal padding of 15 pixels on each side.
+  reservedPadding: 30, // 15 pixels of padding on each side.
   children: [
     Padding(padding: EdgeInsets.symmetric(horizontal: 15), child: Text('...')),
     Padding(padding: EdgeInsets.symmetric(horizontal: 15), child: Text('...')),